 Ameriprise Financial Services disciplinary disclosures

-If an investment firm or its employees or affiliate have any disclosures on record, the firm needs to report the incident on its SEC Form ADV filing as well as its official brochure.
+If an investment firm or its employees or affiliates have any disclosures on record, the firm needs to report the incident on its SEC Form ADV filing as well as its official brochure.
 This could include criminal activities, regulatory fines or civil suits.
-Over the past four years, Ameriprise Financial Services had four incidents to report.
+Ameriprise Financial Services reports the following in its brochure filed with the SEC, ordered according to the date in which the incident was settled:

-- From 2011 to 2013, a representative improperly handled wire transfers of $375,000 from five customers, who were also family members of the representative.
-Still, FINRA found that Ameriprise Financial Services should have had procedures to avoid this issue and fined them $850,000.
+- 2016: FINRA found that from 2011 to 2013, a representative improperly handled wire transfers of $375,000 from five customers, who were also family members of the representative.
+FINRA also found that Ameriprise Financial Services should have had procedures in place to avoid this issue.
+A settlement was reached in 2016, and the firm was fined $850,000.

 Ameriprise Financial Services onboarding process

-To get started with Ameriprise Financial Services, you first schedule a meeting with one of the firm’s advisors.
-One way to do so is by filling out the online meeting request form provided on Ameriprise’s website.
+- Schedule a meeting: One way to do so is by filling out the online meeting request form provided on Ameriprise’s website.
 You enter your contact information and suggest times that work for your schedule.
 Ameriprise Financial Services then will have a local advisor reach out to you.

-During the first meeting, the advisor will discuss your financial goals, risk tolerance and investment priorities.
-From there, the advisor will put together your investment recommendation and/or financial plan, depending on what you request.
-If you are happy with the recommendation, they will then set their fee and launch your plan.
+- Discuss your financial specifics and get recommendations: Once you connect, your advisor will discuss your financial goals, risk tolerance and investment priorities.
+The advisor will then put together your investment recommendation and/or financial plan, depending on what you request.

 Is Ameriprise Financial Service right for you?